ysz7/micro-agent/README.md

 OpenRouter · offline Ollama), automatic tool discovery, the agent loop, cross-run memory, a live console.
 You write only what makes your agent *yours*.

+And unlike heavyweight frameworks, there's no magic to fight: the whole engine is ~2k lines of readable Python on Pydantic AI — small enough to read in an evening, simple enough to trust in production.

 It runs in any environment from day one — interactive terminal, headless HTTP service, Docker container, or on a schedule via cron / Task Scheduler.
 A fresh copy is already a working general-purpose agent with five built-in tools: